ndsh/occasional-knowledge/README.md

 // run code within this block every 1 second!
 // it's just a different way of writing code, maybe a bit faster?
 // the delta timing cancels your loop, e.g. draw() in Processing or loop() within Arduino
-// also useful when used with State-machines
+// also useful when used with Finite State-machines
 ```

 ### Timestamp